-COLOR LIST FOR DR. PH MARTIN DYES
+COLOR LIST FOR DR. PH MARTIN DYES (my favorite colors)

 RADIANT:

-SYNCHROMATIC (TRANSPARENT):
+SYNCHROMATIC

-COLOR LIST FOR WINSOR NEWTON WATERCOLORS
+COLOR LIST FOR WINSOR & NEWTON WATERCOLOR TUBES

-050 Vandyke Brown, 029 Light Red, 059 Yellow Ochre, 057 Winsor Violet, 056 Winsor Red, 014 Chrome Orange, 058 Winsor Yellow, 022 Hooker’s Green, Light, 003 Antwerp Blue, 025 Indigo
+050 Vandyke Brown, 029 Light Red, 059 Yellow Ochre, 057 Winsor Violet, 056 Winsor Red, 014 Chrome Orange, 058 Winsor Yellow, 022 Hooker’s Green, Light, 003 Antwerp Blue, 025 Indigo, 008 Burnt Sienna

-OTHER MATERIALS (WATER-BASED MEDIUMS) RECOMMENDED:
+OTHER MATERIALS (WATER-BASED MEDIUMS) I USE:

 Two water containers